TitovYehor/where-to-spend-your-time/README.md

 # Where To Spend Your Time

+> **Note:** This project is still in development.
+All core features are working, but there may be some validation issues and unexpected errors that are in the process of being fixed.

 **Live Demo:** [where-to-spend-your-time.onrender.com](https://where-to-spend-your-time.onrender.com)

 This project is a **full-stack web application** where users can discover, review, and discuss various time spending activities such as books, movies, games and so on.
 It was built with the intention of practicing clean architecture, full-stack development, and role-based authorization.

-**Note:** The project is still under development.
-All core features are implemented and functional, but there may be issues with validation and unexpected errors that are currently being addressed.
+> **Note about performance:** Due to low-level deployment subscription, Render servers spin down after inactivity.
+The first request after inactivity may be delayed by up to 50 seconds while the server spins up.

 ---